-Orchid Core VMS version 2.2.0 marked the start of support for Web Real-Time Communication (WebRTC).
+Orchid Core VMS supports Web Real-Time Communication (WebRTC).
 This technology allows for viewing full-bandwidth, live and recorded H264 video streams within a web browser (without the need to download a plugin).
 WebRTC mode and Low-bandwidth mode are available in the following browsers: